net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> Apr 2017

+**MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications**.
+Howard et al. (Google Inc.) Arxiv preprint [27th April 2017] - _Kaushalya_
+{: .notice}
+> This paper introduces a smaller and faster convolutional neural network achitecture by replacing convolutions by depthwise separable convolutions and a 1x1 pointwise convolution to combine the outputs of depthwise convolutions.
+Additionally this paper introduces two more parameters, width multiplier and resolution multiplier to reduce the number of hyperparameters further.

 **Deep Model Compression: Distilling Knowledge from Noisy Teachers**.
 Sau & Balasubramanian.
 ArXiv.
 2016 - _Arie_ {: .notice}
 > This paper addressed the storage, train time and runtime complexity.
 Based on the network distillation idea by Hinton et al (NIPS 2014 Workshop).
 Two main ideas: First, Training shallow neural networks (called the student nets) to mimic trained deep neural nets (called the teacher nets) using logit regression; Second, the student can learn from multiple teachers using noise-based regularization.